alpinegizmo/timing-explorer/README.md

 out a new savepoint that uses the RocksDB state backend.

-You can then run `TimingExplorer` with `--rocksdb true` to restart the application using that new savepoint.
+You can then run `TimingExplorer` with `useRocksDB` set to true. and restart the application using that rocksDB-based savepoint.

 # Disclaimer
 Apache®, Apache Flink™, Flink™, and the Apache feather logo are trademarks of [The Apache Software Foundation](http://apache.org).